odoh-tc/movie_listing_api/README.md

 **POST /movies/**

 **Description:**
-This endpoint allows an authenticated user to add a new movie to the database.
+This endpoint allows an authenticated user to add a new movie.

 **Request:**